Extended Stay Student Visa with Residency Permit (VLS-TS)

 - Scholarship and financial aid students may provide a letter confirming their scholarship award

 - A copy of the student’s airline reservation showing date of departure or a handwritten and legible statement from the applicant indicating the intended date of departure, as well as a formal commitment not to depart before that date.
-It is not possible to modify the validity starting date of a visa once the application is made.
+It is not possible to modify the starting date of a visa once the application is made.

 - One positive proof of residence in the geographic area for which the consulate is responsible: